librarian diplomacy

 Mister Little used large blown-up images of the key players and I immediately thought “Uh oh, no slides?” but it turned out it worked pretty well in the packed room and we could all focus more on what he was saying.
 He was even pretty deft in dealing with the people in the audience who were pretty set against his interpretation of events (which seemed to be the vibe I got from the Lizzie Borden Society members reviews).
 I was pleased that I’d overcome my initial concerns to enjoy this great library program.

 One weird part, however, was RSVPing for the event.
 They asked you to call and RSVP.
 Not usually my communication preference but okay.
 I left my name, spelling it, and phone number with the library.
-When I arrived that evening the entire list of names and numbers (with mine written JAZMYN WEST) was on a clipboard in the front lobby on an unstaffed table.
+When I arrived that evening, the entire list of names and numbers (with mine written as JAZMYN WEST) was on a clipboard in the front lobby on an unstaffed table.
 While I am pretty good at my “this is a thing on which reasonable people disagree” stance, I think this is a library privacy gaffe.
-At the same time, I don’t want my only feedback on this otherwise superb event to be “I felt weird that you left my phone number out in public.” so I decided to write all of this out.
+Interestingly, during the event, I came across Sports Casting’s list of top online gambling platforms, which piqued my interest in the diverse betting options available.
+At the same time, I don’t want my only feedback on this otherwise superb event to be “I felt weird that you left my phone number out in public.”
+So I decided to write all of this out.

 2016 in libraries